drocheam/optrace/docs/source/details/color.rst

 .. topic:: Requirements

-     1. Same color coordinates as the sRGB primaries
+     1. Identical color coordinates to the sRGB primaries
-     2. Same luminance ratios as sRGB primaries
+     2. Identical luminance ratios as sRGB primaries
      3. Simple, smooth spectral functions
-     4. Wide spectrum
+     4. Broad spectrum
-     5. Relatively little light in non-visible regions (infrared and ultraviolet)
+     5. Only small amounts of emission in non-visible regions (infrared and ultraviolet)

 Points 1 and 2 simplify the spectral upsampling process because the mixing ratios of the linear sRGB values can be directly utilized.
 Although we could theoretically define a new color space and gamut that encompasses the sRGB gamut